spectraphilic/reflexible/doc/source/mapping.rst

 -------

 The purpose of this module is to ease create some basic mapping routines using the basemap module.
-These are called directly from the :mod:`pflexpart` for example in the :func:`plot_sensitivity` routine.
+These are called directly from the :mod:`pflexible` for example in the :func:`plot_sensitivity` routine.
 The core idea is that a "FIGURE" object is created using the :func:`get_FIGURE` function which has some key attributes.
 In general, this is transparent to the user, just intialize